XazZzy0/9457_Library/README.md

 As a result, these libraries devalue the time, effort, and experience that many other very talented students have put into their own closed-source libraries which made them stand out.

-Continuing, while yes, this is technically a library itself, this is (and always will be) written as more of a wiki (similar to the VexU Sigbots) to properly document, provide resources, explain the concepts, and verify it works so I may better mentor my students through something that is known to be difficult.
+Continuing, while yes, this is technically a library itself, this is (and always will be) written as more of a wiki (similar to the VexU Sigbots) to properly document, provide resources, explain the concepts, and verify it works, so I may better mentor my students through something that is known to be difficult.
 Hence, this is given as a line by line general use-case and is fully commented so ANY student may reverse engineer and better understand the process workflow + math for these technical concepts.

 Trial by fire sucks, and nobody is an expert when they first start - so, sometimes it is best to work from an example and deconstruct the solution.

-~ Signed by: Jacob Wood [2025-02-11 : 14:57], Change Rev: Update README.md